GaloisInc/crucible/crux-mir/lib/Patches.md

   much trickier than that.
 Unfortunately, we can't just inline `0 as *const`/`0 as *mut`, as recent versions of `rustc` won't typecheck that.
 We resort to overriding custom `crucible_null_hook` functions instead.

+* Implement `Demand` using `PhantomData` instead of a dynamically sized `dyn` (last applied: June 1, 2023)

+  We do not current support dynamically sized types in crucible-mir.